rajiv256/rajiv256.github.io/_posts/2024-12-05-academic-writing-some-grammar.md

 tell if I should write secret *to* good writing or secret *for* good writing.)

-## that+ verb Vs. verb-ing
+## that+verb Vs. verb-ing

-`that + verb` should be used while introducing a new subject or before a new clause that requires qualifying a specific action being referred to a subject.
-Simply put, use `that + verb` to qualify an action.
+`that+verb` should be used while introducing a new subject or before a new clause that requires qualifying a specific action being referred to a subject.
+Simply put, use `that+verb` to qualify an action.

 *Ex: She admitted that she made a mistake*